 Other creatures coexist better with nature.
 They can moderate their body temperatures according to their environments.
-It could be that we have the same ability, somewhere deep under the overlay of human culture.
+It could be that we have the same ability, somewhere deep under the overlay of modern culture.
 The body temperatures of animals going into hibernation drop automatically, slowing down life processes, conserving energy and consequently aging them more slowly.
 A lower metabolic rate is less energetically expensive.
-We are not using our full capacity to establish the proper kind of harmony with our environment.
+It seems we are not using our full capacity to establish the proper kind of harmony with our environment.

 Ask around, and you will no doubt find raw foodists who say they felt cold after going raw.
 Why?
 I believe this is a temporary manifestation while the body adjusts its thermostat.
 Over time, as many long term raw food eaters have reported, this will level out, and extremes of temperature won’t bother you anymore.

 Most raw food eaters, and I’m included, admit to feeling cold when switching to raw foods, but end up feeling warmer and adjusting much more easily to changes in temperature after some time.
-This timeframe is different for everyone.
-But eventually their automatic thermostat seems to kick in, and hot or cold doesn’t bother them, even if their temperature shows a little bit low on the thermometer.
+The time frame is different for everyone.
+But eventually the automatic thermostat seems to kick in, and hot or cold doesn’t bother them, even if their body temperature shows a little bit low on the thermometer.

 How can you help yourself while you’re in this transition-adjustment stage?
 Believe it or not, tempering with cold water will help if you are feeling cold.
 The thought may make you cringe.
 But the only way to know for sure is to try it out.
 Not only does tempering increase circulation, giving you that rosy glow, but, frankly, everything feels warmer in comparison.
-Stay tuned for my next blog article for more information about tempering with cold!
+Read my next blog article: Cool Way to Longevity for practical ideas for tempering with cold!